singh-man/books/crackingTheCoding/18_advancedTopics.md

 ### Hash Table Collision  Resolution

-Essentially any hash table can have collisions.There are a number of ways of handling this.
+Essentially any hash table can have collisions.
+There are a number of ways of handling this.

 *Chaining with Linked Lists*